rust-lang/style-team/guide/statements.md

 ### Let else statements

-The `else` should have once space before and after.
-It can also be at the beginning of a line with a space after.
+The keyword `else` should either appear one space after the initializer expression, or on a subsequent line with indentation matching the keyword `let`.
+There should always be a space between `else` and `{`.

-If the `else` block only contains only an expression, the entire statement should be on one line if it fits.
+If the `else` block contains only a single expression (e.g. `return x` or `continue` or `break x`), the entire statement should appear on one line if it fits.

 ```rust
 let Some(1) = opt else { return };
 ```

-If the line needs to be broken, prefer to break after the opening brace of the `else` block
+If the line needs to be broken, prefer to break after the opening brace of the `else` block first, before inserting any line breaks into the initializer or pattern:

 ```rust
 let Some(1) = opt else {